Battle of Jerusalem: Background

-Allenby was aware of the lack of accurate maps of the Judean Hills and that the history of previous campaigns in the region gave clear warnings against hasty or lightly supported assaults on the strong western ramparts.
+Allenby was aware of the lack of accurate maps of the Hebron Hills and that the history of previous campaigns in the region gave clear warnings against hasty or lightly supported assaults on the strong western ramparts.
 His front-line forces had been fighting and advancing for an extended period fighting many miles from their bases and were tired and depleted.
 Now 35 mi from the railhead at Deir el Belah, Allenby's troops did not have a line of defensive entrenchments behind which they could stop a concerted push by these two Ottoman armies.
 Such a counterattack could well see them driven back to Gaza and Beersheba.

-Allenby reviewed the threat of counterattack and his supply situation and decided that a force large enough to attack into the Judean Hills and a separate force to operate on the maritime plain could be maintained far from base.
-He decided to quickly attack Fevzi Pasha's Ottoman 7th Army in the Judean Hills with the hope of capturing Jerusalem.
+Allenby reviewed the threat of counterattack and his supply situation and decided that a force large enough to attack into the Hebron Hills and a separate force to operate on the maritime plain could be maintained far from base.
+He decided to quickly attack Fevzi Pasha's Ottoman 7th Army in the Hebron Hills with the hope of capturing Jerusalem.
 This would keep pressure on this army in the hope of denying them time to complete their reorganisation, dig deep trenches or worst of all, counterattack.

 Prelude

 British Empire supply lines

-The planned advance into the Judean Hills would rely heavily on the ability of the lines of communications to keep the front line troops supplied with food, water and ammunition.
+The planned advance into the Hebron Hills would rely heavily on the ability of the lines of communications to keep the front line troops supplied with food, water and ammunition.
 These were already operating at considerable distances from the railhead and base areas, and as a result the advance was forced to pause on 17 November to enable supplies to be brought forward by columns under corps control, which had been sent back to railhead for rations and supplies.